 Introduction to English Language Newspapers

-Thailand has two major English language newspapers on general news, the Bangkok Post and The Nation.
-Both are large and excellent newspapers, and over the years have been leading newspapers in Asia, having won many awards by international trade organizations.
+Thailand has two very longtime English language newspapers on general news, the Bangkok Post and The Nation.
+Over the decades, both have been leading newspapers in Asia, having won many awards by international trade organizations.
 Ex-pats have consistently rated Thailand's newspaper status as among the best in Asia.
 However, there have been many major events and changes over time.

 The Bangkok Post was founded by an American editor in 1946 and is staffed with a mix of farangs and Thais.
-The Nation goes back more than 30 years, but took a major turn in 1991 by Thais who broke off from The Bangkok Post over reporting principles, and is directed and staffed more predominantly by Thais.
+The Nation goes back a long time as a notable newspaper, but took a major turn in 1991 by Thais who broke off from The Bangkok Post over reporting principles, and is directed and staffed more predominantly by Thais.
 For many years, there was a big rivalry between them.
 In recent years, The Nation was taken over by people whose political neutrality was questioned, and some people from The Nation moved over to the Bangkok Post.

-Some people (including myself) who compare the editorials in the Post and Nation feel that the Nation is usually more critical of the government, though clearly both are critical to similar degrees.
-Many feel that the Bangkok Post gives a more farang "internationalist" view of sorts, whereas The Nation is a little better at local news and analysis.
-The Nation is sometimes qualitatively measured as fairly radical in this culture, and it seems to me to address questionable cultural values more often.
-However, think and read and think for yourself.
+In the past, some people (including myself) who compare the editorials in the Post and Nation felt that the Nation was usually more critical of the government, though clearly both were critical to similar degrees.
+Many felt that the Bangkok Post gives a more farang "internationalist" view of sorts, whereas The Nation was a little better at local news and analysis in depth.
+The Nation was sometimes qualitatively measured as fairly radical in this culture, and it seemed to me to address questionable cultural values more often.
+However, think and read and think again for yourself.

 Many farangs who prefer the Bangkok Post seem to do so because of its "more farang" style, which is in turn due to higher influence by farang journalists within.
-I tend to prefer The Nation because it seems to me to be more multifaceted and more sensitive and respectful to a diversity of viewpoints (including more which I disagree with), in addition to somewhat better local analysis, in my opinion.
-I feel that the Bangkok Post is still a little bit more of an establishment sort of conservative newspaper, and The Nation is a little more courageous, cutting edge and ambitious.
+I tended until recently to prefer The Nation because it seemed to me to be more multifaceted and more sensitive and respectful to a diversity of viewpoints (including more which I disagree with), in addition to somewhat better local analysis, in my opinion.
+I felt that the Bangkok Post was still a little bit more of an establishment sort of conservative newspaper, and The Nation was a little more courageous, cutting edge and ambitious.
 Nonetheless, each paper has excellent pieces missing in the other, especially in the analysis sections, and there is not a lot of difference between the two.

 We'd like to remind you to not assume accuracy in news reporting in the Thai newspapers (The Nation, The Bangkok Post), the foreign press (about Thailand from outside Thailand) and of course internet websites.
 As you know, when a newspaper publishes stories about topics that you already know about as a specialist, you often see a lot of inaccuracies, poor analysis and misleading information.
 So, when you read articles about things you don't know about, do you assume they are more accurate?
 (It's not just about Thailand; this is what motivated me to get into internet in the 1980s, and I'm happily witnessing the erosion of the powerful centralized media like the BBC, New York Times, etc., by web reporters and blogs!!)
 Journalists are often lazy, careless, biased, influenced by similarly opinionated peers who they surround themselves with, are hired by their views and not objectivity, have vested interests, etc., despite the official ethics and image.
 A problem with expats in Thailand is that people parrot "the experts", there are a lot of "urban legends" parading as fact, and as expat newbies arrive, many unfortunately and ignorantly reinforce these mistruths, perspectives and attitudes.